Last Updated on February 12, 2026 by Kieran Beckles

 Stick With Sundays?

-Now that we’ve looked at the best Sundays For Dogs alternatives, you might be ready to make a change or have second thoughts about ditching Sundays.
+Now that we’ve looked at the best alternatives to Sundays For Dogs, you might be ready to make a change or have second thoughts about ditching Sundays.

 We still feed Sundays to Skye and Copper because we like the convenience of feeding air-dried food that doesn’t take up fridge or freezer space.